diffusiondata/diffusion-kafka-connect/README.md

 Connecting a Diffusion server enables real-time streaming of data stored in Kafka to endpoints like web browsers, mobile apps, and IoT devices, reliably and at scale.

-This adapter is verified Gold by the Confluent Verified Integrations Program.
+The adapter is [verified Gold](https://www.confluent.io/hub/push/diffusion-connector) by the Confluent Verified Integrations Program.
 It is compatible with both Diffusion and Diffusion Cloud, versions 6.0 and above.

 ![Gold verified Confluent integration](/img/verified-gold.jpg)